Canolfan Soar

-Canolfan Soar is a Grade II-listed community facility in Merthyr Tydfil, Wales, that includes a theatre and other facilities.
+Canolfan Soar (English: Zoar Centre) is a Grade II-listed community facility in Merthyr Tydfil, Wales, that includes a theatre and other facilities.
 It was converted from the closed Grade II-listed, eighteenth-century, Zoar Chapel in the first decade of the twenty-first century.

 History

 Canolfan Soar is a bilingual facility in the town centre that includes a theatre, dance studio, music rehearsal rooms, café bar, book shop, teaching rooms and flexible exhibition, meeting and conference facilities.
 At its heart is Theatr Soar, an intimate venue for the performing arts.
 Its 200-seat auditorium held its opening performance in February 2011.
 Six years of planning, fundraising and development transformed the Zoar Chapel, and the adjoining vestry building.

 Zoar Chapel was completed in March 1842 and was a Welsh Congregationalist church.
 It replaced an earlier structure of 1823 at the cost of £2,300.
 The building was Grade II listed on 22 August 1975.
 Before it closed in 2005, it had been one of the largest chapels in Wales.
 Dr. Joseph Parry, composer of Myfanwy, led y Gymanfa Ganu there for many years.